 - The only members in the joint venture are a married couple who file a joint tax return,

 - The spouses own and operate the trade or business as co-owners (and not in the name of a state law entity such as an LLC or LLP),

 - Both spouses materially participate in the trade or business, or maintain a farm as a rental business without materially participating (for self-employment tax purposes) in the operation or management of the farm, and

-- Both spouses must elect qualified joint venture status on Form 1040, U.S. Individual Income Tax Return, by dividing the items of income, gain, loss, deduction, credit, and expenses in accordance with their respective interests in such venture.
-Each spouse files with the Form 1040 a separate Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship), Schedule C-EZ (Form 1040), Net Profit From Business (Sole Proprietorship), Schedule F (Form 1040), Profit of Loss From Farming, or Form 4835, Farm Rental Income and Expenses, accordingly, and if required, a separate Schedule SE (Form 1040), Self-Employment Tax, to pay self-employment tax.
+- Both spouses must elect qualified joint venture status on Form 1040, U.S. Individual Income Tax Return by dividing the items of income, gain, loss, deduction, credit, and expenses in accordance with their respective interests in such venture.
+Each spouse files with the Form 1040 a separate Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship), Schedule C-EZ (Form 1040), Net Profit From Business (Sole Proprietorship), Schedule F (Form 1040), Profit or Loss From Farming, or Form 4835, Farm Rental Income and Expenses, accordingly, and if required, a separate Schedule SE (Form 1040), Self-Employment Tax to pay self-employment tax.

 For more information about the qualified joint venture rules, see Election for Married Couples Unincorporated Businesses.

 Married couple businesses in community property states may sometimes qualify to be treated similarly to a sole proprietorship.
 For Special Rules for Spouses in Community States, see Revenue Procedure 2002-69 and the Instructions for Schedule C.

 Partnerships and corporations have different standards for filing an information return or income tax return.